 Stonky gave us new directions to find the rocks with the cave and we set off with a new confidence.
 Matchka was understandably rather slow coming along the road past the madly barking dogs, but to our delight she went into the opposite field and then reappeared after the dogs house.
 That kitty has balls!

-There follows a load of photos of mushrooms that I will ask Sunni to identify for me.
+There follows a load of photos of mushrooms that Sunni has kindly identified for me, some are not named because they are too old, rotting or the stem is not visible to be easily identified from a photo.
 If you want to see such sights you would need to be here at the same time each year and be lucky!

 The first visitor we had at Barabrith was Blazh the demon cyclist and keen photographer who regularly goes off on week long rides around the Balkans, off road and on!
 He rode down to see us from Zagreb and I thought “I must try that sometime”!
 Google maps say it is only a 70km journey but the hills towards the end of the route made it feel like a good deal more than that.
 I guess I am not quite as cycle fit as I used to be 🙁

 Here are the photos from the trip, more text to follow later.

 Visitors who cycle to Barabrith from Zagreb will get my earnest respect!

 We have two chimneys one from Marko and Sunni’s apartment and one that serves the dining (pool) room and my attic room.
 The apartments’ chimney was too short and so the smoke would sometimes blow down the chimney.
 The answer we surmised was to install an extension and so it was up on the steep roof again for yours truly.

 The other chimney is a wreck.
 I can’t believe the roofers who did our attic extension last year were so unprofessional as to not mention it and to attach the new metal work to bricks that are flaking away, but hey it is Croatia!